ArvindHarinder1/PrivatePreviewDocs/On-Prem-Provisioning.md

 1. Specify the management agent xml file that was exported from MIM earlier.
 Continue with the configuration and schema mapping instructions from the section Configuring a connector above.

-Page Break

-Appendix B: Configuring the Generic SQL Connector for SQL Server
+## Appendix B: Configuring the Generic SQL Connector for SQL Server

 If you do not have a connector MA, but have SQL Server in your environment, then you can still validate the provisioning process, using the instructions in the Generic SQL Connector guide at [https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql) and  [https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql-step-by-step](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql-step-by-step)

 After creating an ODBC file, you can then use that file when creating a new Connector.

-Appendix C: Troubleshooting
+## Appendix C: Troubleshooting

 After (during) configuration, if you wish to further debug the generic SQL or generic LDAP connectors, then you can enable the Connector specific log file, following the instructions in the PowerShell script [https://raw.githubusercontent.com/microsoft/MIMPowerShellConnectors/master/src/LyncConnector/EventLogConfig/Register-EventSource.ps1](https://raw.githubusercontent.com/microsoft/MIMPowerShellConnectors/master/src/LyncConnector/EventLogConfig/Register-EventSource.ps1) and updating the system.diagnostics section of the file c:\program files\Microsoft ECMA2Host\Service\Microsoft.ECMA2Host.Service.exe.config as follows: